boris-on/youtube-homepage-blocker/README.md

-# YouTube Icon Remover
+# YouTube Homepage Blocker

-This repository contains a script that allows you to remove the YouTube icon from a web page.
+This repository contains a script that allows you to block YouTube homepage.

 ## Usage